sagemath/p_group_cohomology/src/doc/source/index.rst

 were very valuable for verifying the code on the computation of Massey products.

-We thank Mathieu Dutour Sikiric for his explanations how to keep track of large lists of double cosets in GAP.
+We thank Mathieu Dutour Sikirić for his explanations how to keep track of large lists of double cosets in GAP.
 We are also grateful to the GAP support group for solving various technical problems that became imminent when dealing with non prime power groups.

-We thank Peter Symonds for interesting discussions, in particular for suggesting to use the Poincare series in a completeness criterion.
+We thank Peter Symonds for interesting discussions, in particular for suggesting to use the Poincaré series in a completeness criterion.

 Versions
 --------